drewmccormack/foraytool/trunk/docs/ForayIntroduction.markdown

 *	`includefileregex`: Should match a Fortran file that gets included in other files, but does not need to be compiled.
 *	`preprocessednamefunc`: The function that translates a file name before preprocessing into the file name after preprocessing.
 *	`preprocessfunc`: The Python function that invokes the preprocessor.
+*       `f90/f77defaultCompileGroup`: Optional.
+Define a default compile group for f90 / f77 files respectively, which can be defined in compilegroupflags entry of the build config.
+There default value is set to 'default'.

 There is a block analogous to `fortranfiles` for C files, called `cfiles`.
 Note that if you are only using the standard C preprocessor, you do not need a `cfiles` block.
 You only need to add a `cfiles` block if you want to run a second preprocessor in addition to the standard C preprocessor.
 The entries in `cfiles` are